oxyplot/oxyplot/README.md

 ![Plot](http://oxyplot.org/public/images/normal-distributions.png)

-#### Branches

-`master` - the release branch (stable channel)
-`develop` -  the main branch with the latest development changes (pre-release channel)

-See '[A successful git branching model](http://nvie.com/posts/a-successful-git-branching-model/)' for more information about the branching model in use.

 #### Getting started

 1. Use the NuGet package manager to add a reference to OxyPlot (see details below if you want to use pre-release packages)